IBM/docker101/lab1.md

 Completing this lab results in a bunch of running containers on your host.
 Let's clean these up.

-1. Run `docker container stop [container id]` for each container that is running
+1. Run `docker container stop [container id]` for each container that is running.
+You can also use the names of the containers that you specified before.

 First get a list of the containers running using `docker container ls`.
 ```sh